yuriy-chumak/ol/extensions/README.md

 1. Import the ffi library: `(import (otus ffi))`
-1. Load a system dynamic library: `(define libm (load-dynamic-library "libm.so.6"))`
+1. Load a system dynamic library: `(define libm (load-dynamic-library "libm.so.6"))` (I assume we use kind of Linux or any Unix flavor, for Windows use "user32.dll" library name).
 1. Link an external function: `(define asin (libm fft-double "asin" fft-double))`
 1. Use external function like regular: `(print (asin 0.5))`